How Star Wars: Rebel Assault overcame "countless challenges" to pave the way for future Star Wars games

 “We had countless challenges,” Vince explains.
 “For example, CD drives were very primitive at the time, and CD burners were rare and expensive.
 Not many programmers will relate today, but when Rebel Assault was written, multitasking wasn’t available yet.
 Because of this, the whole game ran off a CPU interrupt to work around the limitations in the CD-ROM drives and drivers.
 And while creating the game, the company didn’t even own a CD burner – we had to send copies of the game on hard drives to an external company every time we needed to burn a CD for testing.”

-Despite the many challenges of creating a new Star Wars game for emerging CD-ROM technology, Rebel Assault paved the way for Star Wars games transition from the pixelated '80s into a new generation.
+Despite the many challenges of creating a new Star Wars game for emerging CD-ROM technology, Rebel Assault paved the way for future Star Wars games and the transition from the pixelated '80s into a new generation.

-You can read more about the making of this classic Star Wars game by picking up the latest issue of Retro Gamer.
+You can read more about the making of this classic Star Wars game by picking up issue 209 of Retro Gamer.
 Or, to ensure you don't miss out on future retro goodness, you can check out the latest subscription offers.